Nature – Vocabulary

 What’s the difference between these words?

-Grass – small, green plants with slender leaves, that grown from the ground
+Grass – small, green plants with slender leaves, that grow from the ground

 reed – tall grasses that grow in wetlands